justinrgarrard/world-of-naevis.net/data/archetypes/rogue_knife.md

 # Rogue: Knife Dancer

-_The practice of throwing knives is common to many martial and performance arts.
-Those who specialize in the discipline find their talents well-suited to the adventuring life.
-Assassins, grenadiers, and hunters have been known to follow this tradition._
+_Throwing knives are a popular choice for many adventurers, able to strike up close or at range, and discrete enough to fit in one's sleeve.
+Assassins, grenadiers, and street performers are common trades for this style of fighting._

 #### Practiced Hands
-Starting at 3rd level, you can use the bonus action granted by your Cunning Action to take the **Use an Object** action or make an improvised throwing weapon attack.
-The range of these attacks is 60 feet instead of 20 feet, and you are considered proficient in their use.
+Starting at 3rd level, you can use the bonus action granted by your Cunning Action to take the **Use an Object** action or make a ranged attack with an improvised throwing weapon (such as *Alchemist's Fire*).

-#### Throwing Expertise
-At 3rd level, you become exceedingly accurate with throwing weapons.
-When you make a throwing weapon attack within 20 feet of the target, your proficiency bonus is doubled.
-Additionally, you no longer receive a penalty for making long range attacks with thrown weapons.
+Additionally, you become exceedingly accurate with throwing weapons.
+You gain a +2 bonus to attack rolls you make when throwing a weapon in its normal range, and no longer suffer disadvantage for making long range attacks with such weapons.

+#### Called Shot
+At 3rd level, you learn to modify your Sneak Attacks, trading greater harm for debilitating effects.
+When you make a Sneak Attack you can forfeit one damage die to use one of the following:

+* **Eyes**: The target creature gains the Blindness condition until the end of their next turn, or until they spend an action clearing their vision.

+* **Throat**: The target creature is unable to speak or cast spells with a verbal component until the end of their next turn.

+* **Knee**: The target creature has their movement set to zero until the end of their next turn.

-#### Extra Attack
+#### Trick Shots
-Starting at 9th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
-If you throw a weapon as part of these attacks, you can draw an additional weapon in the same motion.

-#### Fan of Knives
+Starting at 9th level, you learn new techniques for throwing weapons.

-Ay 13th level, you can use your action to make a ranged throwing attack against any number of creatures within 10 feet of a point you can see within your weapon’s range.
+* **Fan of Knives**: You can use your action to make a throwing weapon attack against any number of creatures within 10 feet of a point you can see within your weapon’s range.
 You must have ammunition for each target, as normal, and you make a separate attack roll for each target.

+* **Flurry of Knives**: When you use a bonus action to activate Two-Weapon Fighting, you can make two attacks instead of one.

+#### Reliable Marksmanship
+Starting at 13th level, when you make an ranged weapon attack roll that lets you add your proficiency bonus, you can treat a d20 roll of 5 or lower as a 6.

 #### Thief’s Reflexes